 Braille refers to a tactile reading system introduced by a French inventor by the name Louis Braille.
 According to experts, braille is the most used tactile reading and writing system to help visually impaired people to communicate with others.
 Braille is used primarily to instruct and teach children with low vision to become literate.

-Blind people worldwide use their fingertips to learn the braille, and using devices such as Perkins Brailler can compose responses.
+Blind people worldwide use their fingertips to learn braille and, with the use of devices such as Perkins Brailler,can compose responses.
 Braille characters are designed as small rectangular cells made of noticeable bumps known as raised dots.
 People using braille differentiate characters by their appearance and number.
-Here the different types of braille.

 Also known as Grade Two or “contracted” braille.
 For this type of braille, words tend to be condensed; for instance, the word ‘can’ is written using a single braille cell.
 Most magazines and reading material are published using literary braille since it consumes less space than alphabetic braille.
 Blind or visually impaired individuals are advised to learn literary braille to read a wide range of material like novels, newspapers, and magazines.